umutcalikyilmaz/TxnSP/README.md

 #include <TxnSP/TxnSPTest.h>
 ```

-## Library Contents

-### Problem Creation and Solution
+### Problem Creation
-The main purpose of TxnSP to provide an environment for creating transaction scheduling problem instances and solving them.
-A problem instance can be created in two ways.
+In TxnSP, a problem instance can be created in two ways.
 The first one is random creation, which uses either normal distribution or uniform distribution to randomly generate the problem parameters.
 In both cases, the conflict matrix is generated using Bernoulli distribution where the conflict parity is entered by the user.
 The below code shows random problem creation with normal and uniform distributions.

 ```
 // Problem creation using normal distribution